piEsposito/TanD/doc/util.md

  * label_names `list` with items corresponding of label name represented by its index
  * fname `str` path where the image will be saved, works with `.png` format

-Saves roc curve plot for each class on the same image then returns fname
+Saves roc curve plot for each class on the same image then returns string fname

 ---